Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 The sweetest of all vegetables when picked young.

-Pea 'Greenfeast' Not to TAS
+Pea 'Greenfeast' UT

 Greenfeast syn.
 Lincoln is a heavy bearing bush shelling pea to 1m, hardy and disease resistant.
 It is good for home gardeners as it harvests over a longer period than Massey Gem.
+Days to harvest: 65 - 70.

 SP226